rundeck/docs/docs/manual/log-filters/multi-line-regex.md

   - Log Data - checkbox.
 If true, the captured data will be passed along in the job log.

 ::: tip
-Note: that when multiple values match, then $data.key will equal all of the matched values, separated by a newline.
+When multiple values match, then $data.key will equal all of the matched values, separated by a newline.
 :::